 I used that same large white foam-board sheet as my photo fill light.
-I used a large alligator clip and clipped the board to a lightweight light stand.
+I used a large alligator clip and clipped the board to a lightweight light stand to hold it just out of the camera's view.

 In this particular photograph of this high school senior, I also used a small hair light.
 If you look closely, you can see a few highlights in his hair.
 This hair light adds a little more dimension to the portrait.